iplaisier/ml-example/README.md

 # Example: Digit recognition using the MNIST data set
 notebook: MNIST_digitrecognition.ipynb
-This notebooks shows with the usage of a convolutional network that handwrittens number can be identified.
+This notebooks shows with the usage of a convolutional network that handwritten numbers can be identified.